 Here, we assume an essential task in the preservation of biodiversity and thus of an intact environment.
 Through our gene bank for agricultural crops, we promote the conservation and use of plant genetic resources and thus counteract the loss of species and varieties.

-Our gene bank stores around 5,200 seeds and plants of agricultural crop plants, medicinal and aromatic herbs.
-With the genebank for agricultural crop plants, medicinal and aromatic plants, we make a significant contribution to the preservation of biodiversity.
+Our gene bank stores around 5,400 samples of seeds and plants.
+With the genebank for agricultural crops, medicinal and aromatic plants, we make a significant contribution to the preservation of biodiversity.

 Gene banks in Austria

 In addition to the gene bank in Linz, 12 other institutions take care of the conservation of plant genetic resources in Austria.
 At the federal level, fruit and wine are conserved by the Höhere Bundeslehranstalt und Bundesamt für Wein- und Obstbau in Klosterneuburg, vegetables by the Höhere Bundeslehr- und Forschungsanstalt für Gartenbau Schönbrunn, and forage plants by the Lehr- und Forschungszentrum Landwirtschaft Raumberg-Gumpenstein.
 In addition, the University of Natural Resources and Applied Life Sciences, as well as the Higher Agricultural and Forestry School St. Florian/Linz hold a fruit collection.
 At the provincial level, the Office of the Tyrolean Provincial Government, the Provincial Experiment Center Styria, the Provincial Experiment Center Haidegg, the Agricultural College Warth, and the Carinthian Chamber of Agriculture are active.
 The oldest gene bank has been located in Tyrol since 1922.